 There are a growing number of cideries and cider makers who are responding to this reality by making their operations more sustainable.
 This might mean small steps, like recycling and composting, or bigger achievements, like reaching zero-waste status or implementing biodynamic practices in the fields.
 One significant investment that we’ve noticed a number of cideries taking is installing solar panels to power their operations with clean energy.
-Here are six solar-powered cideries in the US:
+Here are five solar-powered cideries in the US:

 Lookout Farm Brewing & Cider